mt-support/tribe-ext-custom-datepicker-start-date/readme.txt

 Disallows setting a start date in the past by default.

-Filters exist for customizing to something else and for setting a maxDate.
+Filters exist for customizing to something else and for setting a maximum future start date.

 Works for new and existing events on the wp-admin event add/edit screen and, if applicable, the Community Events add/edit event form.